Bail: Czech Republic

-The court holds out on bail as long as the reasons for custody remain (which includes pending of the charges), and in case of conviction until the convict starts serving prison sentence, reimburses the criminal proceedings and/or pays court ordered fine.
+The court holds out on bail as long as the reasons for custody remain (which includes pending of the charges), and in case of conviction until the convict starts serving prison sentence, reimburses the criminal proceedings and/or pays court-ordered fine.
 In case that the court decided also on damages and the aggrieved party asks for it within three months, the bail or its part may be used also to reimburse the damages.
 Otherwise, the court returns the bail.

 Both the prosecutor and the person in custody may challenge any decision on custody (including bail) by filing a complaint which leads to review by an appellate court.

 Denmark

-The possibility of posting bail is mentioned in passing in §71, part 3, of the constitution of Denmark.
+The possibility of posting bail is mentioned in passing in § 71, part 3, of the constitution of Denmark.

-The possibility is further established in Retsplejeloven (the law relating to the administration of justice) §765:
+The possibility is further established in Retsplejeloven (the law relating to the administration of justice) § 765:

-However, the practise is rarely used.
-For example, there were seven instances during the period 1973-87.
+However, the practice is rarely used.
+For example, there were seven instances during the period 1973–1987.